 By adjusting the colour temperature during the day, we can align lighting with the human circadian rhythm.
 For example, by increasing the warmth in the evening, you may find sleeping easier.
 A cooler, bluer hue earlier in the day may help you concentrate better and be more produtive.

 For further reading, please see Guy’s archive article celebrating our 20th birthday or one of our Lutron lighting projects.
-Here is another Lutron Homeworks lighting project or for something cinema-related, here is Guy’s article on Home Cinema Dialogue and Speech Intelligibility.
+Here is another Lutron Homeworks lighting project and here is an article about Lutron Alisse Keypads.
+Alternatively, for something cinema-related, here is Guy’s article on Home Cinema Dialogue and Speech Intelligibility.